 Dirty Linen: Paintings and Drawings

 Catalogue essay to accompany the exhibition by Dillwyn Smith at Patrick Heide Contemporary Art, Sept 2014.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.
 Dillwyn Smithartist

 Over a decade the marvellous fluency and personal charge of energy in these paintings links homeopathy to Rothko, Arabia,